AylaNetworks/ayla-documentation/src/getting-started/ayla-on-an-esp32devkit/index.md

 layout: ayla-on-an-esp32devkit.html
 ---

-An Ayla agent on an Espressif ESP32 Dev Kit C enables you to quickly explore the [Ayla Networks](https://www.aylanetworks.com/) IoT Cloud as a user and developer.
+An Ayla agent on an Espressif ESP32 Dev Kit C enables you to quickly explore the [Ayla IoT Cloud](https://www.aylanetworks.com/) as a user and developer.

 <img src="ayla-on-an-esp32devkit.png" width="500">